 Esopus Spitzenburg is another American heirloom apple that’s quite well-suited to apple pie.
-This specialty gourmet apple is known mostly for its incredible fresh depth of flavour, but it happens to make a perfect choice for apple pie.
-Its acidity and firm texture stands up to baking, and the resulting pie is deliciously aromatic.
+This specialty gourmet apple is known mostly for its incredible fresh depth of flavor, but it happens to make a perfect choice for apple pie.
+Its acidity and firm texture stand up to baking, and the resulting pie is deliciously aromatic.
 These apples are worth searching for!

 Mutsu/Crispin apples are best for sweeter-tasting apple pies.
 This Golden Delicious offspring is generally easy to find and stands up well to cooking.
-While its not the most strongly-flavoured apple on the list, it certainly deserves a spot in your sweet-tart mix for apple pie filling.
+While it’s not the most strongly-flavored apple on the list, it certainly deserves a spot in your sweet-tart mix for apple pie filling.

 This classic apple pie recipe from the Food Network recommends Mutsu apples.

-Gala apples are a sweeter variety to use in apple pie.
-These New Zealand beauties are among the most common apples in the world, and hold their shape surprisingly well when cooked for such a sweet apple.
+Gala Apples are a sweeter variety to use in apple pie that’s as easy to find in the supermarket as Red Delicious Apples are.
+These New Zealand beauties are among the most common apples in the world and hold their shape surprisingly well when cooked for such a sweet apple.
 Many of the modern apples on this list are descended from the Gala.
 Use the Gala on its own for a sweet pie filling, or add them to a custom apple blend for a lovely honey-like taste.

-Rome is a pretty tart red apple from Ohio that’s known for its reliable ability to hold its shape when baked in apple pie filling.
-They have a subtle flavour which works well in mild recipes.
-They can also be mixed with more flavourful varieties to add complexity the filling flavour.
+Rome apple is a pretty tart red apple from Ohio that’s known for its reliable ability to hold its shape when baked in apple pie filling.
+They have a subtle flavor that works well in mild recipes.
+They can also be mixed with more flavourful varieties to add complexity to the filling flavor.

 Martha’s Perfect Apple Pie recipe suggests using Rome apples.

 Roxbury Russet is an heirloom apple from New England that makes fantastic heritage-style apple pies.
-This is an acidic, tart apple that also has a nutty sweetness to its flavour.
-Apple connoisseurs may enjoy making a single-type varietal pie with these apples to truly appreciate their flavour.
+This is an acidic, tart apple that also has a nutty sweetness to its flavor.
+Apple connoisseurs may enjoy making a single-type varietal pie with these apples to truly appreciate their flavor.

 “One of America’s oldest apples, this variety grew from seed in Roxbury, Massachusetts, in the early 1600’s.”The Apple Lover’s Cookbook, by Amy Traverso

-Cox’s Orange Pippin is England’s favourite apple for eating fresh, but it also makes a great pie apple variety.
+Cox’s Orange Pippin is England’s favorite apple for eating fresh, but it also makes a great pie apple variety.
 It’s sweeter than Bramley’s Seedling, but still has a nice tart acidity that works well in pies.
-Buy a few extra and save them for eating fresh while you make your apple pie!
+Buy a few extras and save them for eating fresh while you make your apple pie!

 “Intensely sweet but with a hefty level of sharp flavour, it can be eaten raw and used in cooking and baking too, where it keeps its shape well.”Apple: Recipes From The Orchard, by James Rich

 Pink Pearl is an American modern apple variety with bright pink flesh.
-Bred in California, this sweet-tart apple is a true novelty in pie-making, as it can be used to make naturally pink pie filling.
-They don’t look like much on the shelf with their muted grey-green peel, but these apples sure are a sweet treat in pie or open-faced galette!
+Bred in California, this sweet-tart apple is a true novelty in pie-making, as it can be used to make a naturally-pink pie filling.
+They don’t look like much on the shelf with their muted grey-green peel, but these apples sure are a sweet treat in a pie or open-faced galette!

 Here is a gorgeous Pink Pearl Apple Galette recipe from Wife Mama Foodie.